egc16mw/Kazah_Lexicon_Task/README.md

 This task involves generating a lexicon for the Kazakh language based on a corpus of tokenized and lemmatized sentences.
 Each token in the corpus has been annotated with part-of-speech tags and morphological features.
 The objective is to process this input data using Python, specifically leveraging data classes provided by Pydantic, to produce a JSON file containing information for each lemma.
 This information includes:

-Part of speech label and morphological features
+-Part of speech label and morphological features

-Total frequency count for the lemma
+-Total frequency count for the lemma

-Total frequency count for each wordform associated with the lemma
+-Total frequency count for each wordform associated with the lemma

 2. Solution Overview:
 The provided code effectively addresses the task requirements as outlined in the task description.
 It comprises the following steps: